 Maintaining Your Status

-Attend and pass all your classes.
-International students must maintain a minimum grade point average (GPA) of 2.0 or the letter grade of C in coursework.
-If school is too difficult, speak with your DSO immediately.
+In coursework, international students must maintain a minimum grade point average (GPA) of 2.0 and make progress towards their degree by attending and passing your classes.
+If school becomes too difficult, contact your DSO immediately.

-If you believe that you will be unable to complete your program by the end date listed on your I-20, talk with your DSO about requesting a possible program extension.
+Don't hesitate to contact your DSO if you believe that you cannot complete your program by the end date listed on your I-20.

-You must take a full course (12 units) of study each semester; if you cannot study full-time, contact your DSO immediately.
+You must enroll in a full course (12 units) each semester.
+If you cannot enroll full-time, contact your DSO immediately.

-Do not drop a class without speaking first with your DSO.
+Do not drop a class without first consulting your DSO.

 Upon Program Completion

-Once you complete your program of study and any authorized period of practical training, you may wish to learn about doing one of the following:
+Once you have completed your program of study, take steps to maintain your legal status.
+After completing your studies and any authorized periods of practical training, you may wish to explore any of the following options: